 Every form of marketing needs conversions to be tracked effectively.
 Email marketing is one of them.

-And that’s it.
-You know with a tool like Google Analytics you can actually multiply your conversions and revenue from your business in the shortest time possible, you just need to use it the right way.
+You know, with a tool like Google Analytics you can actually multiply your conversions and revenue from your business in the shortest time possible, you just need to use it the right way.

 However, before even thinking of increasing your conversion rate, you need to know where you are now and where you want to be.
 You should be clear on what your goals are and one way to do that is by tracking your current progress.